Documenting Teaching: Student Provided Data

 The advantage of using student evaluation forms is that they are relatively efficient means of gathering student opinions.
 And a well-constructed questionnaire, when combined with other sources of information, can provide helpful data.

-In many departments, the recently approved University Student Assessment of Teaching (USAT) form will be a reasonable choice of instruments.
-No standard form is perfect, however, and if your department is not satisfied with the USAT, it is possible to use other means of gathering student feedback.
+In many departments, the recently approved Student Evaluation of Learning & Feedback for Instructors (SELFI) form will be a reasonable choice of instruments.
+No standard form is perfect, however, and if your department is not satisfied with the SELFI, it is possible to use other means of gathering student feedback.
 The only requirement is that your department have its own form or method approved by the college dean.

 Note: Under North Dakota law, summary reports on student evaluations are public property and must be made available to students or others who request them.
 If you use the standard form and have it processed by the University, the summary data may be released to students for publication on the Pick-a-Prof website.
 Technically, this is true of other forms as well, though the students have no plans at present to seek data collected by individual departments for their own use.